Rennie Stennett: Career

 On August 21, 1977, Stennett was batting .336 for the season, but he broke his right leg while sliding into second base in a game versus San Francisco.
 He was out for the year and had fewer than the required number of plate appearances (12), falling short of qualifying for the batting title, won by teammate Dave Parker (.338).
 In that season, Stennett collected a career-high 28 stolen bases.
 Stennett was part of the 1979 Pirates team that won the World Series.
 He singled in his only at-bat in the series, in which Phil Garner was the starter at second base for each game.

 Stennett signed a five-year, $3 million free agent contract with the San Francisco Giants on December 12, 1979.
 He struggled, however, with the Giants, who released him in April 1982, after just two years of the five year contract.
 He hit a combined .242 with San Francisco.
 Not yet 31 years of age, Stennett would never again play in Major League Baseball.
 He played in the Mexican League in 1982 before finishing his professional career with 55 games for the Double-A Wichita Aeros in 1983.

-Later years
+In 1992, Sports Illustrated wrote an article about a huge free-agent spending spree by MLB clubs and mentioned that Stennett had traveled to that year's owners meetings to pitch his services in a comeback; no team expressed any interest and he went home to resume his retirement.

+Personal life

+Stenett fathered five children; He had three sons: Rennie Jr., Camden, and Roberto, and two daughters: Renee [Lujo] and Nevaeh.

-In August 2016, Stennett met with Brandon Crawford of the San Francisco Giants at Marlins Park, two days after Crawford's seven-hit game against the Miami Marlins.
+In August 2016, he met with Brandon Crawford of the San Francisco Giants at Marlins Park, two days after Crawford's seven-hit game against the Miami Marlins.
 Crawford was the first major league player to collect seven hits in a game, although in extra innings, since Stennett.

+His grandson, Rylan Lujo, won four Florida 7-A state titles and three national championships (including a USA Baseball championship in 2022) with Marjory Stoneman Douglas High School.
+Rylan was an infielder for the Dayton Flyers and Georgia Bulldogs between 2025-2026.
+He was considered a top prospect for the 2026 Major League Baseball draft and attended the 2026 MLB Draft Combine at Chase Field.
+He was drafted in the 4th round (109th overall) to the Los Angeles Angels in the draft.
+He signed with the Angels for a $747.5 thousand signing bonus.

+Death

 Stennett died on May 18, 2021, in Coconut Creek, Florida.
 He was 72, and suffered from cancer prior to his death.